- What is Macroeconomics?

 When is Trade Balance Positive?

-Most countries work to create policies which encourage a trade surplus in a long term.
+Most countries work to create policies that encourage a trade surplus in the long term.
 They consider a surplus as a favorable trade balance because it’s considered as making a profit for a country.
 Nations prefer to sell more products when compared to buy products which in turn receive more capital for their residents which translates into a higher standard of living.
 This is also beneficial for their companies as they gain a competitive advantage in expertise by producing all the exports.
 This results in more employment as companies hire more workers and generate more income.

 But in certain conditions, a trade deficit is the more favorable balance of trade and it depends on the stage of the business cycle the country is currently in.

 - Let us take another balance of trade example – Hong Kong in general always has a trade deficit.
 But it is perceived as positive because many of its imports are raw materials which it converts into finished goods and finally exports.
 This gives it a competitive advantage in manufacturing and finance and creates a higher standard of living for its people.

 - Another balance of trade example is Canada’s whose slight trade deficit is a result of its economic growth and its residents enjoy a better lifestyle which is afforded only by diverse imports.